In 1943, when young musicians could be drafted into the Army

 Barry Zorthian, US spokesman during Vietnam War

 Some American intellectuals had begun to protest, and several demonstrations took place in the larger American cities.
 As for Istomin, he remained persuaded that this war was justified and that America would prevail.
 In order to show his support and realizing that it was also necessary to fight by means of culture and communication, he wanted to give concerts and to meet young musicians in Saigon.
 Ten years earlier, he had met students and teachers at the Saigon Conservatory, who spoke French and played works by Debussy, Fauré and Chabrier.
 They had since vanished.
 The city was in chaos.
 Istomin could not give any concerts, since safety conditions could not be ensured.
 Barry Zorthian, the spokesman of the American government in South-Vietnam, suggested he should go to Djakarta where he might be more helpful in defending America’s cause and image.
-A plane was chartered for him alone, and he was treated royally.
+A plane was chartered for his exclusive use, and he was treated royally.
 In Djakarta he played a recital at the residence of the ambassador, Marshall Green.
 At that time, he had no idea of what was brewing in Indonesia, the coup fomented by the CIA and the programmed assassination of five hundred thousand Indonesian communists.

-Both experiences fully discouraged Istomin from asking or accepting other missions.
-When he learned about what was happening in Indonesia, he felt he had been manipulated by the CIA.
+Both experiences fully discouraged Istomin from asking for or accepting other missions.
+When he learned about what was happening in Indonesia, he felt that he had been manipulated by the CIA.
 The coup in Greece the following year confirmed that the United States of America was no longer the idealistic, or even the realistic nation personified by Roosevelt or Kennedy.
-The CIA had become a state within a state, an uncontrollable institution with a formidable capacity to harm.
+The CIA had become a state within a state, an uncontrollable institution with a formidable capacity to cause long-lasting harm.
 Its controversial director, Richard Helms, would later be given a two-year suspended sentence for lying.
 Istomin’s opinion about Vietnam changed after his visit.
 He became increasingly skeptical in spite of the triumphalist press releases, adopting Johnson’s famous sentence: “I don’t think anything can be as bad as losing, and I can’t see any way of winning.”
 During the presidential campaign of 1968, Istomin repeatedly urged his friend Hubert Humphrey to stand apart from Johnson’s policy and to declare his willingness to rapidly attain an acceptable peace agreement, which he probably did too late. . .

 In the years that followed, Istomin agreed to only a few occasional collaborations, like the inauguration of Manila’s Cultural Center in 1969 (at that time Marcos was not yet the despicable dictator he would later become), or the concert at the Gulbenkian Foundation in Portugal in 1976, a country which had recently freed itself from dictatorship.